UsingCoding/linkerd2/proxy-supervisor/README.md

 So if your kubernetes version >=1.28 it's **strongly recommended** to use `Native sidecars` instead of this supervisor.

-This solution for users of linkerd with lower versions of kubernetes.
+Solution with supervisor **only** for users of linkerd with lower versions of kubernetes.

 # Solution